ptsteadman/semver-for-natural-language/semver.md

 MUST NOT be modified.
 Any modifications MUST be released as a new version.

 1. Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
-The public API should not be considered stable.
+The public meaning of the text should not be considered stable.

-1. Version 1.0.0 defines the public API.
-The way in which the version number is incremented after this release is dependent on this public API and how it changes.
+1. Version 1.0.0 defines the public meaning.
+The way in which the version number is incremented after this release is dependent on this public meaning and how it changes.

 1. Patch version Z (x.y.Z | x > 0) MUST be incremented if only backwards
    compatible bug fixes are introduced.
 A bug fix is defined as an internal change that fixes incorrect behavior.

 1. Minor version Y (x.Y.z | x > 0) MUST be incremented if new, backwards
 compatible functionality is introduced to the public API.
 It MUST be